 From the very beginning, many of our clients that have been the victim of truck accidents wonder how long they have to pursue a claim in Illinois.
-In fact, they have good reason to be motivated about brining their cases because Illinois laws, known as statutes of limitations, actually prohibit lawsuits that are not brought quickly enough from the time of the incident or injury.
+In fact, they have good reason to be motivated about bringing their cases because Illinois laws, known as statutes of limitations, actually prohibit lawsuits that are not brought quickly enough from the time of the incident or injury.
 But how long do they have?
-To answer that, you first need to determine for what you are seeking redress.
+To answer that, you first need to determine what you are seeking redress.

 Here is a simple outline to follow when determining your time window:

 DO YOU AN ACTION FOR BODILY INJURIES DUE TO A TRUCK ACCIDENT IN ILLINOIS?

 If you do, then you must follow the rule set out in 735 ILCS 5/13-202:

 “Actions for damages for an injury to the person, or for false imprisonment, or malicious prosecution, or for a statutory penalty, or for abduction, or for seduction, or for a criminal conversation that may proceed pursuant to subsection (a) of Section 7.1 of the Criminal Conversation Abolition Act, except damages resulting from first-degree murder or the commission of a Class X felony and the perpetrator thereof is convicted of such crime, shall be commenced within 2 years next after the cause of action accrued…”

 What this means is that you have two years from when your “cause of action accrued.”
 Accrual is a legal term of art that identifies when you were injured or when you reasonably should have determined that you were injured.
 For a better description of accrual, see Del Bianco v.
 American Motorists Ins.